ceramicstudio/software-trust-workshop/README.md

 Go ahead and issue a credential with the default node endpoint given to you.

 Navigate to `http://localhost:3000/reads` where we can verify that it synced to our node.
 With your local node still running, replace the value under the "ComposeDB Endpoint" text with `http://localhost:7007`.
 Next, if you run the default query within the `GetAccountTrustSignals` tab, you should be able to see the document you just created within the set of returned documents.

+Finally, you can navigate to `http://localhost:3000/mutations` to explore additional pre-made queries we've constructed across the other schemas.